montanafowler/website/_painting-collections/2022-6-unprocessed.md

 ---
 title: Unprocessed
 subtitle: 100 Day Project 2022
 description: I need to make art to breathe.
 2022 has been a darker year for me.
 There have been times I’ve felt like my life was spiraling, or I felt very low.
 A lot can change in 100 days.
 When I look at these pieces, I see the days I needed color.
 I see the softer worlds I wanted to climb into.
 I see the hope that making gives me.
 I see the growth I was discovering.
 I see the exploration.
 Not enough time has passed for me to truly understand how this year has changed me.
 I feel different.
 I know I’m different, but the clarity isn’t here yet.
-Until then, I have plenty of pieces to help me untangle exactly what the f*** happened in 2022.
+Until then, I have plenty of pieces to help me untangle exactly what happened in 2022.
 featured_image: /images/2022/100DayProject/2022_20.jpg
 layout: painting-collection
 collection_featured_image: /images/2022/100DayProject/2022_20.jpg